vaskarnathscale/goal-conditioned-rm/README.md

-# Learning Goal-Conditioned Representations for Language RMs
+# Learning Goal-Conditioned Representations for Language Reward Models

 This repository is the official implementation of [Learning Goal-Conditioned Representations for Language Reward Models](https://arxiv.org/abs/2030.12345).